Interested in Giveaways and Contests? Sign Up for The Sasha O'Hara Newsletter on the home page!

 Meet Christina, who has been continually coloring all of her life.
 A fan of nature, video games and dragons, Christina is inspired by what she loves most to color.
 When asking her about her favorite coloring tip she says, “Use what you already have.
 No matter what kind of coloring supply you have; you can still make a beautiful picture.”

 Christina says that coloring has helped her to get through stressful transitions in life.
 She loves using purple, blue, green and black colored pencils and coloring just about anywhere, even doctor’s offices and coffee shops.
 Her dream page would feature a dragon with one of the following sayings: “I breathe fire,” “Shit, don’t wake me,” or “If you can’t take the heat, don’t tickle the dragon.”

 “There is no right or wrong to coloring.
 Just have fun!” says Allison, a fan of listening to a little bit of everything from Ozzy to Yanni while she colors at her desk!
-A colorist for about a year, Allison finds that completing a coloring page gives her a feeling of satisfaction and enjoyment while dealing with Meniere’s disease.
+A colorist for about almost 2 years, Allison finds that completing a coloring page gives her a feeling of satisfaction and enjoyment while dealing with Meniere’s disease.
 She also says that coloring had helped her battle anxiety, depression and chronic pain.

 Allison says her favorite Sasha O’Hara coloring pages include “It’s beginning to feel a lot like f*ck this” from Happy F*cking Holidays, and “Love the sh*t out of yourself” from Cheer the F*ck Up.
 Allison enjoys coloring with purple, pink and blue Copics, gel pens and other markers.
 Her dream page would feature a little bit of all her favorite things; which are mandalas, nature, fantasy and animals.